 - Shiel Buses serve Kilchoan and Mallaig and there are specific coaches that connect with the Mallaig-Lochboisdale crossing

-There are scheduled bus services around the UK.
+Many are scheduled bus services are available around the UK.
 Also, most islands have a scheduled bus service.
 If they do not, they may have a ‘Ride-a-Bus’ scheme (such as Fetlar), where you can book the Bus in advance.

 On some of the smaller islands, there may be a Postbus .
 On my first visit to Barra in 2003, I used the Postbus to travel around the island.
 Detail of the Postbus timetable and the ‘Ride-a-bus’ scheme can normally be found on the relevant islands own website.
 The postbus (in-conjunction with other services) is currently used on the following islands: